kdkeyser/reasonml-docker/README.md

 Docker container with all tools/dependencies for ReasonML / React development using Visual Studio Code

-docker-compose is used as an easy way to build the container and apply some settings:
+The included bash script builds the container and runs it with a number of practical features enabled:

 - X forwarding, enables running X application in the container and get output on the X server running on the host.
 Useful for Visual Studio Code, Chrome, Firefox, ...
 - SSH forwarding to host system, and mapping your .gitconfig into the container: allows to use Git/SSH with the settings/keys from you host system, within the container